dasiths/dasiths.github.io/_posts/2023-06-04-what-is-oras.md

 [![Docker vs OCI image manifest](/assets/images/docker_vs_oci_image_manifest.png)](/assets/images/docker_vs_oci_image_manifest.png)
 *Click to enlarge*.

 As you can observe the key differences are just in the `mediaType` fields.
-In stead of the `application/vnd.docker.*` the OCI spec has `application/vnd.oci.*`.
+Instead of the `application/vnd.docker.*` the OCI spec has `application/vnd.oci.*`.
 The OCI spec additionally supports annotations as well.

 ### Same story with the Index Manifest